NekrozQliphort/nekrozqliphort.github.io/_proof-read/2024-12-16-named-tuple-p1.md

 NamedTuple.__mro_entries__ = _namedtuple_mro_entries
 ```
-At first glance, we might be tempted to focus on the contents of NamedTuple, but they’re actually not crucial unless we use it like this:
+At first glance, we might be tempted to focus on the contents of `NamedTuple`, but they’re actually not crucial unless we use it like this:
 ```python
 ExampleNamedTuple = NamedTuple('ExampleNamedTuple', [('intField', int), ('strField', str)])
 ```